MoonlightCapital/MoonlightBot-docs/advanced/developer-mode.md

-# What is Developer Mode?
+# Using developer mode

 Developer mode is a Discord feature that allows you to access the internal IDs used by Discord to refer to certain objects, such as users, servers, messages, channels, and roles.
-These can be used in place of such options in MoonlightBot's commands.

-# Using Developer Mode
+Whenever MoonlightBot asks for something like a user, channel, etc., you can provide the ID as an option to make sure it is pointing to exactly what you want.

 To use developer mode, you need to enable it first.
-Instructions for enabling developer mode are provided [in the next section](#enabling-developer-mode).

-Whenever MoonlightBot asks for something like a user, channel, etc., you can provide the ID as an option to make sure it is pointing to exactly what you want.

-## Desktop/Web App

-To copy the ID of an object in the desktop or web app, right-click the object and click on the **Copy ID** option.

-## Android App

-For example, to copy the ID of a user in the Android app, tap on the user's profile, then tap on the three dots in the top right corner and click on **Copy ID**.

-## iOS App

-For example, to copy the ID of a user in the iOS app, tap on the user's profile, then tap on the three dots in the top right corner and click on **Copy ID**.

-# Enabling Developer Mode

-## Desktop/Web App
+See the next sections for instructions depending on your device.

+# Desktop / Web App

 1. Go to **User Settings** by clicking the gear icon in the bottom left of the window
 2. Go to "**Advanced**"
 3. Click on the **Developer mode** toggle and you're done!

+To copy the ID of an object (user, channel, etc) in the desktop or web app, right-click the object and click on the **Copy ID** option.

 {% tabs %}
 {% tab title="Step 1" %}